demisto/content-docs/docs/tutorials/tut-design.md

 Now that you have an idea of what Use Cases you want to create, it's time to determine how they translate into a Cortex XSOAR contribution.

-All contributions are grouped in [Content Packs](../concepts/concepts#content-packs): the first think to understand is what you should create and add to your pack.
+All contributions are grouped in [Content Packs](../concepts/concepts#content-packs): the first thing to understand is what you should create and add to your pack.

 Depending on whether you are a Palo Alto Networks Technology Partner, an Individual Contributor, a Customer or an Enthusiast and depending on how you want your contribution to appear on the [Cortex XSOAR Marketplace](../partners/marketplace), the thoroughness and complexity of your final product will be different.